openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 ### Multitenancy

-To account for multi tenant clusters, a label of origin to each metric, recording, and alerting rule that comes from the user workloads discovery objects e.g. ServiceMonitor, PodMonitors, and PrometheusRules.
+To account for multi tenant clusters, a label of origin is added to each metric, recording, and alerting rule that comes from the user workloads discovery objects e.g. ServiceMonitor, PodMonitors, and PrometheusRules.
 To do this the Prometheus custom resource that declares the user workload Prometheus has the field `enforcedNamespaceLabel` set.
 It contains the key of the label, with the value being the namespace in which the object was created.